-Broker non-votes will be counted for purposes of calculating whether a quorum is present at the 2022 Annual Meeting, but they will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to a particular proposal.
-Thus, broker non-votes will not negatively impact our ability to obtain a quorum and will not otherwise affect the outcome of the vote on a proposal that requires a plurality of votes cast (Proposal No. 1) or the approval of a majority of the shares present in person or represented by proxy and entitled to vote (Proposal No. 2, Proposal No. 3 and Proposal No. 4).
+Broker non-votes will be counted for purposes of calculating whether a quorum is present at the 2023 Annual Meeting, but they will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to a particular proposal.
+Thus, broker non-votes will not negatively impact our ability to obtain a quorum and will not otherwise affect the outcome of the vote on a proposal that requires a plurality of votes cast (Proposal No. 1) or the approval of a majority of the shares present in person or represented by proxy and entitled to vote (Proposal No. 2, Proposal No. 3, Proposal No. 4 and Proposal No. 7).
+With respect to Proposal No. 5 and Proposal No. 6, a broker non-vote has the same effect as a vote against the proposal.

-Q: What is the effect of not casting a vote at the 2022 Annual Meeting?
+Q: What is the effect of not casting a vote at the 2023 Annual Meeting?

-A: If you are the stockholder of record of your shares and you do not vote by proxy card, via telephone, via the Internet or in person at the 2022 Annual Meeting, your shares will not be voted at the 2022 Annual Meeting.
-If you are a beneficial owner of shares held in street name, it is critical that you provide voting instructions if you want your vote to count in the election of directors (Proposal No. 1), the Say on Pay advisory vote (Proposal No. 2) or the vote to approve an amendment to the 2018 Plan (Proposal No. 4).
-As discussed above, banks, brokers and other nominees have the discretion to vote on routine matters, such as Proposal No. 3, but do not have discretion to vote on non-routine matters, such as Proposal No. 1, Proposal No. 2 and Proposal No. 4.
+A: If you are the stockholder of record of your shares and you do not vote by proxy card, via telephone, via the Internet or in person at the 2023 Annual Meeting, your shares will not be voted at the 2023 Annual Meeting.
+If you are a beneficial owner of shares held in street name, it is critical that you provide voting instructions if you want your vote to count in the election of directors (Proposal No. 1), the Say on Pay advisory vote (Proposal No. 2), the vote to approve an amendment to the 2018 Plan (Proposal No. 4), the vote to adopt the Certificate of Designations Amendment (Proposal No. 5) and the Certificate of Incorporation Amendment (Proposal No. 6), and the vote to approve the Share Issuance (Proposal No. 7).
+As discussed above, banks, brokers and other nominees have the discretion to vote on routine matters, such as Proposal No. 3, but do not have discretion to vote on non-routine matters, such as the remaining proposals.
 Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote on these or other non-routine matters, no votes will be cast on your behalf.
 Your bank, broker or other nominee will, however, continue to have discretion to vote any uninstructed shares on the ratification of the appointment of Comscore's independent registered public accounting firm and other routine matters.